rangle/ngCourse2/handout/07-pipes.md

 ## Using Pipes ##

-Like filters, pipes also take data as input and transforms it to desired output.
+Like a filter, a pipe also takes data as input and transforms it to the desired output.
 A basic example of using pipes is shown below.

 ```javascript
 import {Component} from 'angular2/core'